How to Become an Obstetrics Nurse

 What Does an Obstetrics Nurse Do?

-An obstetric nurse helps patients throughout pregnancy, ultimately assisting with labor and delivery.
+An OB-GYN nurse helps patients throughout pregnancy, ultimately assisting with labor and delivery.
 Over time, an obstetrics nurse might take on additional responsibilities, managing teams or helping with particularly difficult pregnancies.

 After gaining experience, many obstetric nurses pursue a master’s degree in nursing to specialize as certified nurse midwives (CNM).
 These nurse practitioners have the authority to independently practice, often overseeing obstetrics nurses themselves.